nouranali/datasciencecoursera/README.md

 # datasciencecoursera
-## This repo is to upload codes I write along with the coursera data science courses using R language.
+## This repo is to upload codes I write along with the coursera data science courses using R.